 It’s hard to believe that the holidays are just around the corner.
-With that in mind, today’s blog post is from Hearts at Home workshop speaker Marianne Miller.
+With that in mind, today’s blog post is from my friend Marianne Miller.

-A mom of four boys, Marianne will be a workshop speaker at our 2015 Hearts at Home conferences!
-Hailing from Indianapolis, she has a passion for helping moms raise grateful kids.
+A mom of four boys, Marianne has a passion for helping moms raise grateful kids.
 Today she will encourage you as you consider Christmas presents for your kids!
 She also has a great book on the subject called The Gift of Enough.

 I’ve noticed on a couple different web sites recently that moms are beginning to fret about Christmas presents for their kids.
 One worried mom posted, “Any ideas for Christmas presents for my two year old?
 I’m really struggling.”